 Service RequirementConsistent with the ASHP residency standards, the OHSU residency experience is primarily a practical, rather than didactic or classroom experience.
 Practice skills are developed throughout the program in all aspects of pharmaceutical care.
-During the first two months of the residency year, residents will train in central pharmacy in distributive staff pharmacist roles.
+During the first two months of the residency year, residents will train in inpatient pharmacy in distributive staff pharmacist roles.
 Next, residents will train in a clinical staffing area (internal medicine, critical care, cardiology, pediatrics, or surgery) as part of their first clinical rotation.
 After completing training, residents staff every other weekend in this area for the remainder of the residency year.
 Staffing responsibilities include patient care, distribution, and drug information.
 Residents are also required to work one major holiday (Christmas Day, Thanksgiving, and New Year's Day) and one minor holiday (President's Day, Memorial Day, and Labor Day).

 All residents must be licensed in Oregon within the first three months of the residency program.
 If unable to meet licensure by this date, termination of the residency contract will be considered by the program director.
-Even if licensure happens by September 1st, this would set a resident very behind in rotations and functioning as a pharmacist during the first quarter of their residency.
+Even if licensure happens by September 1st, this would set a resident behind in rotations and impact their functioning as a pharmacist during the first quarter of their residency.
 Visit the Oregon Board of Pharmacy website for additional details.

 Teaching OpportunitiesThe PGY1/PGY2 Health-System Pharmacy Administration Resident may choose to participate in the Citywide Pharmacy Residency Conference during their PGY1 year.
 The conference is held monthly at rotating sites in the Portland Metro area.
 This forum is a great way to identify professional mentors and network for job opportunities and practice innovation ideas.